sdk15/insectOR/README.md

 Operating system requirements:
 ------------------------------
-This package is made using and for use on unix systems.
+This package is for use on unix systems.

 Installation: